-- 1 tbsp cilantro or parsley for garnish
+- 1 tablespoon cilantro or parsley for garnish

 - Oven: Place cauliflower in pan with marinade in oven at 375 degrees.
 Bake for 30 minutes or until cauliflower is semi-tender, but not mushy.
 Remove cauliflower after baking.
 Place rice in pan and stir to allow the leftover marinade to season the rice.

-- To make your own sesame seed flavor blend add: 1/4 tsp black sesame seeds, 1/4 tsp white sesame seeds, 1/4 tsp poppy seeds 1/4 tsp granulated garlic, 1/4 tsp sea salt, 1/4 tsp minced onion.
+- To make your own sesame seed flavor blend add: ¼ teaspoon black sesame seeds, ¼ teaspoon white sesame seeds, ¼ teaspoon poppy seeds ¼ teaspoon granulated garlic, ¼ teaspoon sea salt, ¼ teaspoon minced onion.
 Shake well!

-This recipe specifies grilling for the cauliflower, and Instant Pot to prepare the rice.
+This recipe specifies grilling for the cauliflower, and cooking rice according to package directions.
 If you are not able to grill, you can easily bake this marinated cauliflower in the oven for 30 minutes.
-Likewise, if you don’t have an Instant Pot, you can cook rice on the stove top or microwave according to the package directions.
 Either way, the marinade makes the dish, gives tasty flavor to both the cauliflower and the rice.

 More recipes like Grilled Sesame Ginger Cauliflower Steaks that you might like: